-Now issue the following command to temporarily boot into TWRP recovery:
+Next, enter the following command to boot into TWRP while in fastboot mode:

-Once TWRP boots, select “Backup” and then put checkmarks beside “boot” and “recovery.”
+In TWRP recovery, select “Backup” and then put a checkmarks beside “boot”.
 The boot partition is where the kernel is stored.
-The recovery partition is where the recovery is stored.
 You should name your backup so you will remember it easily.
-Your stock recovery.img and boot.img will be saved on your device’s sdcard.
+Your stock boot.img will be saved on your device’s sdcard.

 3. Root your device (optional)

-At this step, I usually make a backup of the stock rooted kernel.
-Now that you are rooted, you can do this very easily in EX Kernel Manager by selecting Tools->Kernel backup.
-This will save the boot.img.
+At this step, make another backup of the stock rooted kernel.
+Now that you are rooted, you can do this very easily in EX Kernel Manager by selecting Tools->Kernel Backup.
+This will save the boot image.

 4. Install ElementalX

-If you have EX Kernel Manager and TWRP recovery installed, go to the ElementalX screen and it will automatically download and install the latest version of ElementalX.
+If your phone is rooted and you have EX Kernel Manager, open the app and go to the ElementalX screen and it will automatically download and install the latest version of ElementalX.

 If you don’t have EX Kernel Manager, download the latest version of ElementalX to your device, reboot to TWRP recovery and flash the ElementalX zip.